bailey-lab/MIPTools/docs/app-reference/jupyter-app.rst

 ===

 I can't connect to the remote server via ssh.
-	Make sure that you access to the server you are trying to connect to.
+	Make sure that you can access the server you are trying to connect to.
 In some cases, you may need to use a VPN.

 How can I use this app on a HPCC?
 	If you are using a cluster computing system, the login node will likely be different from the compute node.
 In that case, the printed remote server will refer to the compute node and you will need to change this to the login node.
-	For example, you may login in to the HPCC using: :code:`ssh oa@login.hpcc.edu` and submit a job to a compute node: :code:`compute1`.
+	For example, you may login in to the HPCC using: :code:`ssh oa@login.hpcc.edu` and submit a job to the compute node :code:`compute1`.
 In this case, the app may print :code:`ssh -N -f -L localhost:9913:128.148.254.107:9913 oa@compute1.hpcc.edu`.
 You would change
-	this to: :code:`ssh -N -f -L localhost:9913:128.148.254.107:9913 oa@login.hpcc.edu`.
+	this to :code:`ssh -N -f -L localhost:9913:128.148.254.107:9913 oa@login.hpcc.edu`.